 When City Attorney, Jack Kennedy (on behalf of the absent Mayor), solemnly uttered the death sentence of Zozobra (with Isadoro Armijo as interpreter), and fired several revolver shots at the monster, the green fires changed to red, the surrounding ring of bonfires were ignited, red fires blazed at the foot of the figure, and shortly a match was applied to its base, with fire leaping into a column of many colored flames.

 As it burned, and the encircling fires blazed brighter, there was a staccato of exploding fireworks from the figure and round about.
 Throwing off their black robes, the spectators emerged in gala costume, joining an invading army of bright-hued harlequins with torches in a dance around the fires, as the band struck up "La Cucaracha."
 The crowd then marched back between bonfires lining the streets to the armory and the big baile was on.
 It brought out the biggest crowd of native merrymakers seen here for years."

 The Burning of Zozobra is one of Santa Fe's largest and happiest events, taking place annually on the Friday before Labor Day.
-The 92nd Burning of Zozobra takes place this year on September 2, 2016.
-It is a rain-or-shine event, and you can rest assured that Zozobra WILL burn.
-If you plan on attending the festivities and staying in Santa Fe overnight, please be aware that the Labor Day weekend schedule means you should book your hotel room well in advance!
-Tickets can be purchased online in advance, and at the gate up until 9:00 p.m., just before “burn time."
+The 96th Burning of Zozobra takes place on Friday, September 3 , 2021.
+Zozobra is a rain-or-shine event, and while weather conditions may speed us up to an earlier burn or slow us down to a later moment, you can rest assured that Zozobra WILL burn!